-METI's R&D budget for FY 2021 was 3.3 BJPY.
-NEDO made an additional public offering in FY 2021 for the Development of Technologies to Promote Photovoltaic Power Generation as a Main Power Source (FY 2020 - FY 2024) and selected five themes.
+METI's R&D budget for FY 2022 was 3.05 BJPY.
+NEDO made an additional public offering in FY 2021 for the Development of Technologies to Promote Photovoltaic Power Generation as a Main Power Source (FY 2020 - FY 2025) and selected five themes.
 These themes include development of technology to evaluate generation amount to support the next-generation O&M, as well as technology to forecast solar irradiation for a short-term forecast of generation amount.
 A demonstration experiment to ensure safety of PV systems on slopes, AgroPV and floating PV systems is conducted as well.

-In 2021, the government established a 2 TJPY, ten-year fund called the Green Innovation Fund (GIF) as part of NEDO for development of decarbonization technology and R&D on social implementation to realize carbon neutrality by 2050.
-Projects across 18 areas, the important areas for which implementation plans were formulated under the Green Growth Strategy by METI, will be conducted between FY 2021 and FY 2030.
+In 2021, the government established a 2 TJPY, 10-year fund called the Green Innovation Fund (GIF) as part of NEDO for development of decarbonization technology and R&D on social implementation to realize carbon neutrality by 2050.
+Projects across 18 areas, the key areas for which implementation plans were formulated under the Green Growth Strategy by METI, will be conducted between FY 2021 and FY 2030.
 As part of the GIF project, NEDO started the Next-Generation Solar Cell Development Project in 2021 as the 10-year project between FY 2021 and FY 2030 with total budget of 49.8 BJPY.
-In FY 2021, six themes were selected to develop fundamental technologies of film-type perovskite solar cells with the performances equivalent to existing solar cells as well as technologies for commercialization.
 Sekisui Chemical, Toshiba, EneCoat Technologies, Aisin, Kaneka and the National Institute of Advanced Industrial Science and Technology (AIST) were selected.
-Demonstration tests are also planned to be conducted in FY 2023 onwards, aiming to achieve social implementation of these cells.
-Furthermore, the project of Hydrogen production with water electrolysis using electricity derived from renewable energy, etc. was also started under the GIF project.
+Demonstration tests are also planned to be launched by FY 2025, aiming to achieve social implementation.
+In 2022, the three companies participating in the project announced plans to demonstrate installation of film-type perovskite solar cells (PSC) in 2025 as a joint project with businesses and local governments.
+Pilot demonstration tests are also scheduled to be conducted in FY 2023 or later, with the aim of social implementation of the solar cells.
+Furthermore, the Project of hydrogen production with water electrolysis using electricity derived from renewable energy, etc. was also started under the GIF project.